Add environments to applications

 Note: When you add a pipeline to an application, the environments in the pipeline are automatically added to the application.
 Environments that are part of a pipeline are grouped together in a section labeled with the pipeline name.

 In Deployment Automation, navigate to Management > Applications > [select application] > Environments.

-Click the Add Environment button.
+Click Add Environment.

-Enter the environment information as follows:
+Enter the environment information:

 Field Description Environment Select an environment.
 For details about creating environments, see Create environments.
 Require Approvals

 (Optional) Select this option to require an approval before components can be deployed to the environment.
 This way, Deployment Automation enforces an approval process before deploying to the environment.

 Typically, initial deployments run in uncontrolled environments.
 But when the deployment is successful, you can configure an approvals process, as the application moves along the development pipeline.

 If you are setting up multiple environments, we recommend creating an approval process for at least one of them.

 Lock Snapshots (Optional) Select this option to lock all snapshots used in the environment, to prevent changes.
 Inherit Cleanup Settings